 Why this recipe is so awesome

-While the kids had s’mores for dessert, I made something less sugary and more sophisticated for the grown-ups: campfire baked apples.
+While the kids had s’mores for dessert, I made something sugar free that was naturally sweet and a bit more sophisticated for the grown-ups: campfire baked apples.
 So easy, and really delicious!

-This is such an easy treat to make.
-Simply core the apples, stuff them with a nut-raisin filling and bake.
-Then wrap them in foil and bake them in your fire ring full of hot ash.
+This is such an easy dessert to make.
+Simply core the apples, stuff them with a nut-raisin filling and top with a little butter.
+You wrap them in foil and bake them in your fire ring full of hot ash.

-I have also made these using the Dutch oven, too.
+I have also made these outdoors using hot coals and my cast iron Dutch oven.
+AND I have baked apples at home in my kitchen, too.
 Like I said crazy easy.

 And, boy, were they devoured!!
-The older kids, who were sick of s’mores, enjoyed them, too.
+The older kids, who were sick of s’mores, enjoyed the apples, too.
 It was like a personal apple pie, only healthier and tastier.
-The apples still had some tartness to them, but were perfect with the sweet filling inside.
+The apples still had some tartness to them, but the nut filling added just enough sweetness.

 Ingredients you need